 - Plain cooled sugar cookies , for decorating

-- In a medium bowl, combine all the ingredients with an electric hand mixer.
-Add a bit more milk, if needed, until it’s the desired consistency – it should be thick, but spreadable.
+- In a medium bowl, combine the butter, shortening, powdered sugar, 1/4 cup milk, the vanilla extract and almond extract with an electric hand mixer.
+Add a bit more milk at a time, if needed, until it’s the desired consistency – it should be thick, but spreadable.

 - If coloring the frosting with different colors, divide into bowls and color as desired at this point.